Wings Over the Rockies Nature Festival 2023

 In 2010, Wings awarded a scholarship to a local David Thompson Secondary School student pursuing a career in environmental or natural sciences.

-23 Years of Wings Festival
+25 Years of Wings Over the Rockies Festival

 1997 Wings Over the Rockies – Wayne Campbell